Paul-weqe/python_webex_bot/README.md

 # python_webex_bot

 A python3 library meant to help you create a cisco webex teams bot and take advantage of some of the features available to these bots.
+Most of the python libraries setup for webex have been lacking in terms of connecting you to a webhook and this aims at solving that

 ## Installation and setup